gnosis/dx-docs/source/mechanism.md

 In the first version of the DutchX smart contracts, these auctioneer powers were relinquished.
 This meant that **neither Gnosis nor anyone else**, had the ability to alter the contracts parameters or logic.

 ### Who holds auctioneer powers to DutchX 2.0?
-The primary aim with this deployment is to provide the [dxDAO](https://dutchx.readthedocs.io/en/latest/dxDAO.html) with the auctioneer powers of the DutchX.
-Until then, projects can already start integrating on this final version as the DutchX 2.0 will remain unaltered.
+The primary aim with this deployment was to provide the [dxDAO](https://dutchx.readthedocs.io/en/latest/dxDAO.html) with the auctioneer powers of the DutchX.
+The following parameters may be modified by successful proposal in the dxDAO.

+### Some more details to the auctioneer powers:
+#### De- & whitelisting of tokens that generate Magnolia
+TODO
+#### Changing the threshold to start auctions
+TODO
+#### Changing the threshold to add tokens to the DutchX protocol
+TODO
+#### Setting a new external ETH/USD price feed
+TODO*(change only executed with a 30day time lag)*
+#### Updating the DutchX contract logic
+TODO*(change only executed with a 30day time lag)*.
+#### Setting a new auctioneer
+TODO